nsc9605/Move_Those_Buns/README.md

   - `index.js` code to connect node to MySQL.
   - `Workout.js` which contains the methods used in order to retrieve and store data in the database.
 - The public folder contains the css and images files that represent the front-end.
-- The `seeders` folder contains the MySQL files including:
+- The `seeders` folder contains the mongodb files including:
-  - `seed.js` which contain the SQL queries.
+  - `seed.js` which contain the mongodb queries.
   -

 ### Directory Structure